Customer Service Lines Open Mon-Fri 9am-6pm

 You can make a claim for two different repairs at the same time (you may have caught both the front and rear alloy on a kerb at the same time).
 This will count as two claims on your policy and a call out/excess charge may be payable for both claims.

-Can I save up all my claims until the end of my policy and claim for all at one?
+Can I save up all my claims until the end of my policy and claim all at once?

 Do claims carry over if I do not make 4 in a year?